 Facelift surgery was traditionally all performed in a hospital under general anaesthesia with an overnight stay.

-However, with modern-day techniques, utilised in New York and Los Angeles, facelift surgery is performed in private operating theatres under sedation and as day-case procedures.
+However, with modern-day techniques, utilised in New York and Los Angeles, it is performed in private operating theatres under sedation and as day-case procedures.

 Sedation is also termed “twilight” anaesthesia and is generally regarded as safer than general anaesthesia.
 Patients’ breathe on their own, have rapid recovery after sedation and are able to home quicker without symptoms of nausea or the hangover of general anaesthesia.
 There is no need to stay in hospital as hospital stays are associated with issues such as infection and MRSA.